cksystemsteaching/selfie/README.md

 The instruction `addi t0,sp,8` makes the CPU add the *immediate* value 8 to the value stored in register `sp` and then store the result in register `t0`.
 We denote that behavior by the assignment `t0 = sp + 8` where, as mentioned before, `=` does not assert equality, but instead denotes an assignment of the value to which the expression `sp + 8` evaluates to register `t0`.

 Alright, but why is the value `8` called immediate value?
 This is because the value is encoded in the binary code of the instruction itself.
 You can spot the `8` right there in `0x00810293`.
-In fact, the `0x008` portion of `0x00810293` is the immediate value encoded as signed 12-bit integer.
+In fact, the `0x008` portion of `0x00810293` is the immediate value encoded in the 12 MSBs as signed 12-bit integer.
 Can we spot `t0` and `sp` as well?
 Sure, they are just a bit more difficult to find.
 Register `sp` is register number `2` and register `t0` is register number `5` among the 32 general-purpose registers of the CPU.
 Then, take a look at the binary code, not just in hexadecimal but, well, in binary notation:

 ```
 0x    0    0    8    1    0    2    9    3